TobiasWolflehner/Scalar_field_simulation/README.md

 This simulation was coded for a bacchelor's thesis "Untersuchung des Einfluss des Koordinatensystems in einer numerischen Simulation reeller Skalarfelder in Lichtkegel- und Raum-Zeit Koordinaten", which was written in German.
 For accessibility the simulation was coded and annotated entirely in English.

-How to use (also found in the simulation code as is):
+How to use:

 There is no UI for this simulation.
+The .py file can be executed from a python IDE such as spyder.
 Parameters have are currently hard coded and included as global variables.
 How to set these parameters is explained below.
 Install the needed libraries such as numpy, matplotlib and also the modified scipy library from "https://github.com/TobiasWolflehner/scipy".
 If the official scipy library is used, slight deviations occur.

+How to set parameters (also found in the simulation code as is):

 First the parameters of the simulation are chosen; two coordinatesystems are compared, lightcone coordinates and normal time-space Minkowski coordinates.